MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ## Other common issues

-Other online endpoint issues are related to conda installation and autoscaling.
+Other common online endpoint issues are related to conda installation and autoscaling.

 ### Conda installation issues